-Although much of the wall has since disappeared, what is left is often spectacular, especially where it follows the uplands in the Northumberland National Park.
+Although much of Hadrian's Wall has since disappeared, what is left is often spectacular, especially where it follows the uplands in the Northumberland National Park.
 The wall is also a UNESCO World Heritage Site and an 84-mile National Trail.
 It is therefore possible to follow the remains of the wall for the whole length of the way, even through the built-up areas at either end.

 The best remains and the nicest scenery are found in the Northumberland National Park and in Cumbria - the central and Western parts of the route.